Maryum97/E-Commerce_BackEnd_2021/README.md

 ## 💻 Usage
 Watch the video linked below, it is a step-by-step guide on how to make use of this very innovative app:

-<a href="https://drive.google.com/file/d/1FjGCJ2WhsZMYxCR5PoAoiX0UDW3TxH2Y/view">E-Commerce BackEnd Demo Video</a>
+<a href="https://drive.google.com/file/d/1FjGCJ2WhsZMYxCR5PoAoiX0UDW3TxH2Y/view" target="_blank">E-Commerce BackEnd Demo Video</a>

 ## License
 <a href="https://github.com/Maryum97/Note_Taker_2021/blob/main/LICENSE">MIT License</a>